juaneth/Entity-lang/README.md

-# Entity -  A pretty simple hobby language for a variety of uses
+# Entity -  A secure by default, multi-use and versatile programming language

 ![image](https://user-images.githubusercontent.com/68202118/145693689-e1041018-c7a8-4d00-b3f2-a9e5005ca676.png)